What is ADHD

 A new study found that children with ADHD have different gut flora than those without ADHD.
-The study’s authors say that this difference could be a cause of the disorder or a result of it.
+The study’s authors say that this difference could cause the disorder or a result.

 Children with ADHD have different gut flora than children without ADHD.
 A new study has found that children with ADHD have a different mix of gut bacteria than children without the condition.
 The study’s lead author says the findings could lead to new ways of treating ADHD.

 A study published in the journal PLOS ONE found that children with ADHD had higher levels of Desulfovibrio in their gut than kids without ADHD.
 Desulfovibrio is a type of bacteria found in soil and water.
-They’re known to break down sulfates, which is why they’re sometimes called “sulfate-reducing bacteria.”
+They’re known to break down sulfates, so they’re sometimes called “sulfate-reducing bacteria.”
 The researchers think the bacteria may produce toxins that can affect the brain and cause ADHD symptoms.

 Lifestyles Changes and ADHD

-There are many different types of diets that can help children with ADHD.
+Many different types of diets can help children with ADHD.
 Some common ones include the Feingold diet, the Elimination diet, and the Paleo diet.

 The Feingold diet eliminates food additives like artificial colors, food dyes, flavors, artificial sweeteners, and preservatives from a child’s diet.
 This can be helpful because many children with ADHD are sensitive to these additives.